The pandemic has changed the ways retail pharmacies deliver prescriptions. But are these methods safe, secure, and cost-effective?

 Contactless delivery, however, isn’t limited to a person’s doorstep.
 Popular services like Redbox showed that consumers are willing to drive to an automated kiosk to pick up their favorite film.
 Same with Amazon Locker, which ensures the safe and convenient delivery of goods.

 Self-service and contactless delivery have expanded to other industries, including healthcare.
 Consider telemedicine, which enables patients to have appointments with their doctors via phone or video.
 Or telepharmacy, where pharmacists fill prescriptions from a remote location and use video calls to consult with patients located elsewhere.
-Mail-order prescriptions are also commonplace.
+Mail-order prescriptions are also a commonplace prescription delivery method.

 The impact of COVID-19 on self-service